Chicago Picasso

-The Chicago Picasso (often just The Picasso) is an untitled monumental sculpture by Pablo Picasso in Daley Plaza in Chicago, Illinois.
-The Picasso "precipitated an aesthetic shift in civic and urban planning, broadening the idea of public art beyond the commemorative."
+The Chicago Picasso (often just "The Picasso") is an untitled monumental sculpture by Pablo Picasso in Daley Plaza in Chicago, Illinois.
+The 1967 installation of the Picasso, "precipitated an aesthetic shift in civic and urban planning, broadening the idea of public art beyond the commemorative."

-The COR-TEN steel sculpture, dedicated on August 15, 1967, in the civic plaza in the Chicago Loop, is 50 ft tall and weighs 162 ST. The Cubist sculpture by Picasso, who later said that it represented the head of his Afghan Hound, Kabul, was the first such major public artwork in Downtown Chicago, and has become a well-known landmark.
+The COR-TEN steel structure, dedicated on August 15, 1967, in the civic plaza in the Chicago Loop, is 50 ft tall and weighs 162 ST. The Cubist sculpture by Picasso, who later said that it represented the head of his Afghan Hound Kabul, was the first monumental abstract public artwork in Downtown Chicago, and has become a well-known landmark.
 Publicly accessible, it is known for its inviting jungle gym-like characteristics.
 Visitors to Daley Plaza can often be seen climbing on and sliding down the base of the sculpture.

-The sculpture was commissioned by the architects of the Richard J. Daley Center in 1963.
+The sculpture was commissioned in 1963 by the architects of the Chicago Civic Center (now known as the Richard J. Daley Center), a modernist government office building and courthouse (also clad in COR-TEN), with an open granite-paved plaza.
 The commission was facilitated by the architect William Hartmann of the architectural firm of Skidmore, Owings & Merrill.
 Picasso completed a maquette of the sculpture in 1965, and approved a final model of the sculpture in 1966.
 The cost of constructing the sculpture was $351,959.17 (equivalent to $3.2 million in 2022), paid mostly by three charitable foundations: the Woods Charitable Fund, the Chauncey and Marion Deering McCormick Foundation, and the Field Foundation of Illinois.
-Picasso himself was offered payment of $100,000 but refused, stating that he wanted to make his work a gift.
+Picasso himself was offered payment of $100,000 but refused, stating that he wanted to make his work a gift to the city.